kaz3439/StringStylizer/README.md

 # StringStylizer

 Type safely builder class for NSAttributedString.
 It makes NSAttributedString more intitive by wrapping method chains and operators.

+Building NSAttributedString is so tedious and requires us to remember attribute names and types.

 # Usage
  when you convert String to NSAttributedString which has some colors, sizes and fonts, you can write it in a linear manner.